 - Contact lenses for better vision without the need to wear glasses.

-- Orthokeratology or the science of wearing specialized contact lenses that mold the cornea shape helping in reducing or eliminating refractive errors with time.
+- Orthokeratology or the science of wearing specialized contact lenses that mold the shape of the cornea, helping in reducing or eliminating refractive errors with time.

 Still, the above-listed eye exercises are well-recommended.
 Because by doing even a few of them you may well increase your productivity, eliminate headaches and errors, and even reduce your risk of glaucoma.
-And these do not take a long time, so you don’t even have to take time off for these exercises so a busy schedule should be no excuse.
+And these do not take a long time, so you don’t even have to take time off for these exercises.
+So a busy schedule should not be an excuse.

 Generally, there’s no one way to improve vision and eyesight.
-However, you can take steps to improve eye health by avoiding eye injury by wearing protective eyewear, having good eye nutrition, etc. If you have diabetes, control your blood sugar.
-Don’t miss your regular eye checkups.
+However, you can take steps to improve eye health by avoiding eye injury, wearing protective eyewear, having good eye nutrition, etc. If you have diabetes, you should also control your blood sugar.
+Don’t miss your regular eye checkups either.